 Storing your window air conditioner may seem like a lengthy and troublesome process.
 However, by doing this, you not only keep your air conditioners in top shape during the winter season but also save on your utility bills.
 You might be wondering how one can save on the utility bills by this.
-Let’s find out now:

-Why Should You Store Air Conditioners?
+Why Should You Store Your Air Conditioner?

 Air conditioner storage is essential for a couple of reasons.
 The first reason is pretty obvious; you prevent exposing it to the off-season elements, avoiding any damage to it.
 Components like the outdoor fan, compressor, and refrigerant pipes can be damaged during extended shutdown periods.